This article is about how to make a perfect marble cake.

 1. Prepare the marble cake batter by using the creaming method

-It is vital to use good quality butter because it contributes most flavor in the recipe.
+It is vital to use good quality butter because it contributes the most flavor to the recipe.
 I prefer to use unsalted butter because I can control the saltiness.
-In general, the amount of salt in the salted butter is about one percent, which means if you have a block of butter weighed 250g, it will contain about 2.5g or half teaspoon of salt.
+In general, the amount of salt in the salted butter is about one percent, which means if you have a block of butter weighing 250g, it will contain about 2.5g or half a teaspoon of salt.
 Omit the salt in this recipe if you use salted butter.

-I suggest you start making the cake by cutting the cold butter into cubes and keep them into the mixing bowl.
-You need to wait until the butter is soft enough before creaming it with the sugar.
+I suggest you start making the cake by cutting the cold butter into cubes and keeping them in the large bowl.
+Before creaming it with the sugar, you must wait until the butter is soft.
 Hard butter does not cream well with sugar and will not trap enough air to raise the cake during baking.
-That is why we cut and place the butter in the mixing bowl of our restaurant a day before so that we can start work immediately the next morning.
+That is why we cut and placed the butter in the mixing bowl of our restaurant a day before so that we could start work immediately the next morning.
 Our staff does not need to wait for it to soften, which may take about an hour due to the large volume.

 Add the sugar to the butter and start mixing once the butter is softened.
-Soft butter combines well with sugar to form a homogenous buttercream like mixture.
-The mixing action traps air in the mix, which will eventually expand in the oven and leaven the cake.
+Soft butter combines well with sugar to form a homogenous buttercream-like mixture.
+The mixing action traps air in the mix, eventually expanding in the oven and raising the cake.

 - The softness of the butter.
 The softer the butter, the easier air will be trapped in the butter-sugar mixture.

-- The best kind of sugar is castor sugar because of its small granule size.
-You could also use granulated sugar, but it takes a longer time to cream the butter and sugar together since its granule size is bigger.
+- The best kind of sugar is castor because of its small granule size.
+You could also use granulated sugar, but it takes longer to cream the butter and sugar together since its granule size is bigger.

 - The speed of mixing.
-Use medium to high speed to mix the butter and sugar yields a smoother and lighter buttercream.
+Use medium to high speed to mix the butter and sugar to yield a smoother and lighter buttercream.

 - Type of mixer attachment.
-The wire whisk attachment of the mixer is more efficient than the blade attachment to create volume.
+The wire whisk attachment of the stand mixer is more efficient than the blade attachment in creating volume.

-The mixing time required depends on the four factors as above, and hence it is not possible to recommend a fixed duration.
+The mixing time required depends on the four factors above; hence, it is impossible to recommend a fixed duration.
 It is more practical to decide when to stop mixing by looking at the appearance of the buttercream.
 Stop mixing when: